1ForeverHD/TopbarPlus/docs/api/icon.md

 ```lua
 icon:lock()
 ```
-Prevents the icon from being pressed and toggled.
+Prevents the icon being toggled by user-input (such as clicking) however the icon can still be toggled via localscript using methods such as ``icon:select()``.

 ----
 #### unlock